justagist/package_signer/README.md

 ### Details

-* Can specify arguments to fill information automatically based on each file in the package (see below)
+* Can specify keywords in signature text to fill information automatically based on each file in the package (see below)
 * Currently supports signing on files written in python, cpp (and .h), c#, c, html, css, php, javascript, matlab, arduino (ino), shell script